davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ### Using a timeout

-❌ **BAD** This example does not cancel the timer even if the operation successfuly completes.
+❌ **BAD** This example does not cancel the timer even if the operation successfully completes.
 This means you could end up with lots of timers, which can flood the timer queue.

 ```C#
 public static async Task<T> TimeoutAfter<T>(this Task<T> task, TimeSpan timeout)